-Once the initial explosion of spring flowering has died back and the icing-like cover of white hawthorn flowers has melted from the hedgerows, the next bloom of colour appearing almost immediately afterwards is that of the elder tree.
+Once the initial explosion of spring flowering has died back and the icing-like cover of white hawthorn flowers has melted from the hedgerows, the next splash of colour comes from the elder tree.
 The flowerheads are so large, round and flat that they look like giant plates from nature’s best crockery set.
-In reality, these white blooms are made up of thousands of tiny flowers and are a magnet for a whole host of insects gorging themselves on the nectar feast they provide.
+In reality, these white blooms are made up of hundreds of tiny flowers and are a magnet for a whole host of insects gorging themselves on the nectar feast they provide.

-The elder bush likes growing in disturbed, fertile ground as do nettles which is why picking the flowers often involves trampling down a host of these stinging booby-traps.
-The elder is a common sight in hedgerows, waste ground or shrubby areas, and flowers for the first two or so weeks of June (like other flowers this year, they started earlier than normal).
+The elder bush likes growing in disturbed, fertile ground as do nettles which is why picking the flowers often involves trampling down a host of these stinging booby-traps first.
+The elder is a common sight in hedgerows, waste ground or shrubby areas, and flowers for the first two or so weeks of June.
 It was held in high regard by our ancestors who regarded it as one of the most magically powerful of plants.
-Perhaps this is the reason why Dumbledore’s wand (well-known to Harry Potter fans) – the most powerful one of them all – was the elder wand!
+Perhaps this is the reason why Dumbledore’s wand (well-known to Harry Potter fans) – the most powerful of them all – was the elder wand!

 Burning the tree meant you could see the Devil, but if you grew it close to the house it protected you from his evil influence.
 It was also used to ‘charm away’ warts and vermin, and farmers put it to practical use by tying bunches of elder leaves to the harness of the horses to keep flies away.
 In Somerset and some other places, the bush was planted near dairies to do the same tbing.
 On the Isle of Man, young girls were told to wash their faces in a lotion of the flower to make themselves beautiful and elder-water still has the reputation as a good skin-cleanser (apparently that’s what the commercial product Eau de Sareau is).
 During the war, the flowers were packed in barrels of salt and used as flavouring.

 Here’s the recipe I follow and it’s worked well for me.
-Citric acid is difficult to find (I used to buy it from a shop in Stroud selling home brew which has closed now), but it is essential – I once made the cordial without it and, although drinkable, didn’t taste half as nice.
+Citric acid is usually available from chemists or brewing shops, but it is essential – I once made the cordial without it and, although drinkable, didn’t taste half as nice.
 Most recipes say to drink it all within a few weeks of making, but I’ve sterilised the bottles, filled them right up to the top and found the cordial has lasted for a few months.

 1 unwaxed orange, sliced